 Professional Experience Year Co-op Program

-The Professional Experience Year (PEY) internship allows students to apply their engineering knowledge in a 12-16 month project-based professional internship.
-The length of the internship offers students sufficient time to become involved in large-scale projects, build relationships with employers and gain significant professional experience before graduation.
+The Professional Experience Year Co-op Program (PEY Co-op Program) allows students to apply their engineering knowledge in a 12-16 month project-based professional work opportunity.
+The length of the term offers students sufficient time to become involved in large-scale projects, build relationships with employers and gain significant professional experience before graduation.

-Students register for PEY in their 2nd or 3rd year of study and complete their internship during the following academic year.
+Students register for PEY Co-op Program in their 2nd or 3rd year of study and complete their employment during the following academic year.
 Last year, over 700 students had more than 1,500 positions to choose from.
-The average internship salary for 2016 was $50,000.
+The average salary for 2016 was $50,000.

 Engineering Summer Internship Program (eSIP)